-- I. The privilege to post is extended to officially recognized campus organizations and departments only.
-Students are allowed to post book sales on index card sized sheets. - 2.
-All other individual posting is not allowed, unless specifically approved by the Office of Student Activities.
+- The privilege to post is extended to officially recognized campus organizations and departments only.
+Students are allowed to post book sales on index card sized sheets in designated areas in the Student Centers. - 2.
+All other individual posting is not allowed, unless specifically approved by the Office of Student Life.